Need help adding a wired flow meter to your Rachio 3? Go here!

 Why aren't my drip zones recording flow?

 There is a lower limit to all flow sensors.
-If your drip zone is below this limit, your Rachio controller cannot measure any flow and will revert to estimated usage.
+If your drip zone is below this limit (most are), your Rachio controller cannot measure any flow and will revert to estimated usage.
 You can find the limits of each flow sensor below:

 Can I get notifications for high flow?
 [BETA]

 High flow notications are currently in beta testing.
 If you'd like to participate, please sign up using the button below.